 You can also create an encrypted

 2Take1's Lua Engine provides the

 io._encrypt function, which allows you to encrypt your scripts.
 This prevents other mod menu's Lua loaders from running your scripts, since only 2Take1 will be able to decrypt them.

-luac file.
-The opposite order would not work, because the compiler is unable to read the encrypted Lua code.
+You can also encrypt a pre-compiled script to guarantee its integrity.
+You must first compile it and then encrypt the luac; the opposite order would not work because the compiler is unable to read encrypted Lua code.